 Like most Tarot practitioners, I find the absence of humanness in the eight of wands vastly intriguing.
 Indeed, it’s the only card in the minor arcana that does not focus on the anima in some way (3 of swords comes close, but the focus on the heart keeps the 8 of rods exclusive in the claim).

 Early Tarot decks depicted the minor numerical cards with only their suit symbols clumped on the card, excluding emotive elements altogether.
 See an example of this here.
-I wonder (along with other enthusiasts, I'm sure) why, out of all the minor number cards, the eight of wands was left essentially untouched and in its primitive state.
+I wonder (along with other enthusiasts, I’m sure) why, out of all the minor number cards, the eight of wands were left essentially untouched and in the card’s primitive state.